Home > Mac Data Recovery Tips

 Fix 7.
 Manually mount the external hard drive

-On Mac, a connected external hard drive is automatically mounted by default.
-If the external hard drive shows up in Disk Utility but is not mounted, it shows that the drive may have some errors.
+If the external hard drive shows up in Disk Utility but is not mounted (greyed out), it shows that the drive may have some errors or the system failed to auto-mount it.

-You can do some remediation when the OS fails to mount the external disk.
-That is to mount it manually in Disk Utility:
+I have some remediation for you when the OS fails to mount the external disk.
+That is, mount it manually in Disk Utility:

 After the drive is mounted, you can go to Finder to access it.